GIVE A HAND UP

 Adam looks forward to checking in with Kelly next month to hear about her progress and what barriers she might need help with.

 Tracey Greene served in the United States Navy from 1984–1985, but when she was discharged early things went downhill, ultimately leaving Tracey homeless, an issue that unfortunately afflicts many Veterans, females in particular.
 In fact, the rate of homelessness in female veterans rose 7% from 2016–2017, compared with just 1% of their male counterparts.
-With little family support, Tracy said she was beginning to lose hope about getting back on her feet until she was referred to the Easterseals Massachusetts Veterans Program by another agency, Veterans Incorporated.
+With little family support, Tracey said she was beginning to lose hope about getting back on her feet until she was referred to the Easterseals Massachusetts Veterans Program by another agency, Veterans Incorporated.

 Adam Costello, the Veterans Program Coordinator, encouraged Tracey to seek out employment.
 The unemployment rate for female Veterans is strikingly high at 8%, which is double the rate for non-veteran females and the male veteran unemployment rate.
 Adam’s emotional and technical support gave Tracey hope.
 “He complimented me on things I had been successful at such as my sobriety and encouraged me to seek out employment rather than relying on my Chapter 115, which is needs based Public Assistance.
-I left his office very encouraged and felt like I was truly valued and cared for by the Easterseals staff,” said Tracy.
+I left his office very encouraged and felt like I was truly valued and cared for by the Easterseals staff,” said Tracey.

 Ultimately, Tracey was able to get her car back on the road with help of Easterseals Massachusetts through a limited Female Veteran Grant which provides emergency financial assistance for qualified Veterans transitioning back home.
-Tracy feels excited about the prospect of getting a job with the support of Easterseals, saying, “A job is attainable now because I have reliable transportation.
+Tracey feels excited about the prospect of getting a job with the support of Easterseals, saying, “A job is attainable now because I have reliable transportation.
 My goals are to go on and to enroll in Peer Support Specialist training and help Veterans in whichever way I can to obtain their goals as well.
 My long-term goal is to help and service those who have experienced sexual violence in the military and in the world.”
-Weeks later, Adam followed up with Tracy and observed that within two weeks of getting her car on the road Tracy was offered a job earning $16.50 an hour doing deliveries plus significant overtime.
+Weeks later, Adam followed up with Tracey and observed that within two weeks of getting her car on the road Tracey was offered a job earning $16.50 an hour doing deliveries plus significant overtime.

 To make a donation, volunteer, or contribute to Veterans Count contact firstname.lastname@example.org